vivek-booshan/cs220-sp23/assign/midterm.md

 `W` command.

-The `P` command prints the current puzzle configuration to `stdout` as a sequnence of integer values.
+The `P` command prints the current puzzle configuration to `stdout` as a sequence of integer values.
 The format is exactly the same as the
 <i>tile...</i> sequence specified in the `T` command, but should reflect
 the current puzzle configuration based on any `S` commands that have been executed to update the configuration of the puzzle.